Self to Self

 What I say here is about more than my Self.
 The words are sure to resonate with meaning for anyone who has ever asked, “Why Do I Feel the Way That I Do.”
 If you listen to what you hear from the words on this page, it is likely to open your mind to things about yourself you have refused to see.
 Or it could bring forth feelings and emotions that you were not aware that you had.

 My life is not so unique—it is different, for I am still here while many who walked the same path as I, could not find their way back home.
 The will to survive could not overcome their feelings of low self-esteem and insecurity.
 Their thoughts about their childhood would not let them be.
 Man, woman and child: They all faltered and failed to take back their mind.
 For me, life was a challenge at every turn.
 There were times when I slowed; though, I never stopped.
 I went the distance from Self to Self.
 My hope never dimmed on those days where I had to close my mind to thunder, shield my eyes from lightning and steady myself on the ground that shook beneath my feet.
 If not for finding my Self, again, my fate would have been no different from those who lost their way.
 Will and desire pulled me through.
 It had to be there for me to be here today.

-It has all been a road well traveled.
+My life has all been a road well-traveled.
 There have been freeways, side streets and dead ends.
 I have been cautioned, sped up and slowed down.
 I have changed lanes, merged with traffic and yielded to the right of way.
-I have been first at four way stops and the last to leave.
+I have been first at four-way stops and the last to leave.
 I have driven through heavy rain, sunny days, and dark nights.
 It is after the darkest of them all, that I came to an intersection.
 I could pray on or move on.
 I now move with the traffic.
 I speed up when I can slow down when I should and pass when I must.
-Though, I am not in a hurry, life for me is not a race.
+Though I am not in a hurry, life for me is not a race.
 We get to the end of the road soon enough.
-I made a decision to stay on the road of life.
-To take the off ramp is a thing I did not want to do.